project-chip/connectedhomeip/docs/testing/integration_test_utilities.md

 -   Derive from NamedPipeCommandDelegate
 -   Implement the OnEventCommandReceived(const char \* json) function
--   Instantiate and start a NamedPipeCommands object to receive commands and pass in the NamedPipeCommandDelegate and a file path basename
+-   Instantiate and start a NamedPipeCommands object to receive commands and pass in the NamedPipeCommandDelegate and a file path base name
--   (while running) Write to the file (basename_pid) to trigger the actions
+-   (while running) Write to the file (baseName_pid) to trigger the actions

 For a good example, see Air Quality: